Amtrak – Back On Track?

 We hope a balance can be struck to provide the services.
 The challenge will come as infrastructure replacement is needed and investment becomes critical.

-Device Technology has a partnership with Alstom and Siemens who make the Amtrak rolling stock, and that relationship is predicated on being a US supplier who can meet the stringent technical and safety requirements needed.
-The end benefit to Amtrak is a high quality, high performance product (grommet edging and enclosure seals) with on time delivery to keep trains running.
+Device Technology has a partnership with Alstom and Siemens which make the Amtrak rolling stock, and that relationship is predicated on being a US supplier that can meet the stringent technical and safety requirements needed.
+The end benefit to Amtrak is a high-quality, high-performance product (grommet edging and enclosure seals) with on-time delivery to keep trains running.

 Check out Spring-Fast for yourself: Request free samples here

 Find out more about the Spring-Fast product range